isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/SSH/customise-keyboard-accessory-view-layout.md

 * You can define a keyboard layout on a per connection basis or globally.
 * The configuration is done by using the `#!KeyboardAccessoryViewLayout` keyword.

+??? tip "Graphical Layout Editor (WebSSH 32.6+)"
+    Since WebSSH 32.6 you can also customise the layout graphically, without editing the SSH Config File :

+    * Open the editor from **Settings → SSH → Keyboard Shortcut Bar** or by tapping the **{EDIT}** key at the end of the default accessory bar.
+    * The editor offers a live preview, drag & drop reordering, pages management and a key palette.
+    * The layout built with the editor is stored on the device itself (it is not synced) and applies to all connections.
+    * `#!KeyboardAccessoryViewLayout*` directives defined in the SSH Config File always take precedence over the layout built with the editor.

 ??? tip "Customising the layout by idioms (iPhone / iPad)"
     Customising the layout by idioms is also available :